Hawaii volcano: As lava continues to flow, evacuees anxious about homes, pets

 “I didn’t expect things to get so close,” she said.
 “It’s been pretty scary.
 I’m afraid of ending up homeless.”

-The U.S. Geological Survey says this event is far from over, with more earthquakes and eruptions likely that could cover the area with plumes of ash.
-The agency said it has measured a jarring 477 earthquakes on the island over the last 24 hours, though many were small and likely weren't felt by residents.
+The U.S. Geological Survey said this event is far from over.
+More earthquakes and eruptions could cover the area with plumes of ash.
+The agency said it measured a jarring 477 earthquakes on the island over the past 24 hours, though many were small and probably not felt by residents.

-On Friday, back-to-back earthquakes shook the region.
-The largest, a 6.9 magnitude, was the strongest earthquake felt by the state in decades.
+Friday, back-to-back earthquakes shook the region.
+The largest, a magnitude-6.9, was the strongest earthquake felt by the state in decades.
 The quakes are one of the side effects of the erupting volcano as magma makes its way up to the surface.

 Kilauea is one of five volcanoes on the island, an attraction for the 8.9 million visitors the state sees annually.
-One of the biggest attractions, Volcanoes National Park, is closed due to quake damage.
+One of the biggest attractions, Volcanoes National Park, is closed because of quake damage.

-Airport officials were monitoring the runways in Hilo for earthquake damage, and jetliners coming from the mainland carried extra fuel so they could divert to Honolulu if the volcano becomes more active.
-Authorities noted since there's little ash so far accompanying these lava flows, flights should be unaffected — although helicopter companies offering scenic rides have been ordered to stay well above the flows with lava observed shooting as high as 160 feet into the air.
+Airport officials monitored the runways in Hilo for earthquake damage, and jetliners coming from the mainland carried extra fuel, so they could divert to Honolulu if the volcano becomes more active.
+Authorities noted that since there's little ash accompanying the lava flows, flights should be unaffected — although helicopter companies offering scenic rides were ordered to stay well above the flows, which have shot as high as 160 feet into the air.